It’s not always easy to recognize, when your vehicle is suffering from possible engine damage.

 - What comes in must go out.
-Therefore, Restrictions on either end of the block will mean reduced airflow and reduced performance.
-As a result, The engine will have to work harder to push out exhaust gases, limiting power.
+Therefore, restrictions on either end of the engine, will mean reduced airflow and reduced performance.
+As a result, the engine will have to work harder, to push out exhaust gases, limiting power.

 Worn Out Engine

-- For old engines, maintaining compression can be a bit of challenge.
-Compression-related issues are often a major contributing factor to a loss of power.
-Furthermore, The fixes aren’t as easy as some of the other reasons, simply because metal components have worn over time.
+- For old engines, maintaining compression, can be a bit of challenge.
+Compression-related issues, are often a major contributing factor, to a loss of power.
+Furthermore, the fixes aren’t as easy as some other reasons, simply because metal components, have worn over time.

 Carbon Deposits On Intake Valves/Valve Seats

-- Consequently, If carbon deposits build up on the valves or valve seats, this can prevent the valves from closing properly.
-If an intake valve cannot fully close, it will allow air to escape during the compression stroke.
-As a result, Lowering the compression ratio.
+- Consequently, if carbon deposits build up on the valves, this can prevent the valves from, closing properly.
+If an intake valve cannot fully close, it will allow air to escape, during the compression stroke.
+As a result, lowering the compression ratio.

 Fouled Spark Plugs

-- Spark plugs can build deposits with time.
-Inconsistent spark plug firing means you’re likely to misfire.
-As a result, maintaining clean plugs doesn’t result in a loss of power.
+- Spark plugs can build up deposits over time.
+Inconsistent spark plug firing means, you’re likely to misfire.
+So, maintaining clean plugs, doesn’t result in a loss of power.

 Carbon Deposits On The Piston

 - If deposits build on the piston or cylinder walls, these deposits can create hot spots.
-Because, These hot spots can result in engine knock if conditions allow for it.
-So, If the engine is capable, it will retard the ignition timing to reduce the likelihood of knock.
+Consequently, these hot spots can result in engine knock, if conditions allow for it.
+So, if the engine is capable, it will retard the ignition timing to reduce the likelihood of spark knock.

-There are several reasons why your exhaust could be producing smoke.
-The colour of the smoke can give you an idea of what is causing the problem.
+There are several reasons why, your exhaust could be producing smoke.
+Consequently, the color of the smoke can give you an idea, of what is causing the problem.

-If the smoke is black, it means that your engine is having incomplete combustion; which leads to burning too much fuel.
+Black smoke, usually means that your engine is having, incomplete combustion, which leads to burning too much fuel.

 This could be due to: